exoplatform/exo-documentation/docs/Administration.rst

 Manage Domains
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-In the Manage Domains page, you will find a table of all Ddomains in the platform.
+In the Manage Domains page, you will find a table of all Domains in the platform, a search field to search domains and filter button for enabled Domains status.
 Every domain have:

 - Title: A significant title of the domain.